Have you ever “cleaned” your fridge before a grocery trip? I know I used to. What a sad waste of food.

 Take inventory of your coupons.

-We also take an inventory of the coupons we could potentially use on our grocery trip.
+Also, we take an inventory of the coupons we could potentially use on our grocery trip.
 Reviewing coupons and assessing the prices in flyers could save lots of money!

 Don’t forget the list!